 The Master of Science Program in Leadership requires a total of 500 hours in multiple practicum experiences.
 All practicum experiences occur on-site at health care facilities, provider practices or other appropriate venues.
 Faculty will arrange these practicum experiences with approved preceptors at facilities and practices with which Rutgers has a contract or letter of agreement.
 Because you will be practicing at an advanced level, preceptors or facility representatives may request and interview with you or may ask you to complete a student experience application before starting a practicum experience.

-Rutgers College of Nursing has contracts and letters of agreement with hundreds of preceptors and facilities across the state.
+Rutgers School of Nursing has contracts and letters of agreement with hundreds of preceptors and facilities across the state.
 Days and hours vary depending on preceptor availability.

 Preceptors are carefully selected by the Rutgers faculty.
 The faculty will ensure that students are paired with highly skilled preceptors to help students meet their learning objectives.